Canada Geese, Diana Fountain Bushy Park, Greater London, UK

 Magnificent Stag, Bushy Park, London, UK

 One of our favourite things to do at Bushy Park is spot deer.
 Originally the hunting ground for King Henry VIII, Bushy Park is still one of the best places in south-east England to see deer.
+You can also see them at Richmond Park in London.

 However, on the further side of the pond was a magnificent stag resting under the trees.
-We stood at a distance and took some time to enjoy this spectacular creature.
+We stood at a distance and took time to enjoy this spectacular creature.

 It is important to keep at least 50 metres from the deer.
 Don’t try to touch or feed them.